TosbackCgusBridge-Bot/CGUs-versions/Ebay/Privacy Policy.md

 If you have a question or a complaint about this privacy notice, our global privacy standards, or our information handling practices, you can reach the Global Privacy Office in writing at: eBay Inc, Attn: Legal - Global Privacy Office, 2065 Hamilton Avenue, San Jose, California 95125, USA

+You can also email our Global Privacy team at privacy.office@ebay.com

-You can find more information on how to contact us and our data protection officers at our eBay Privacy Centre.
+You can also find more information on how to contact us and our data protection officers at our eBay Privacy Centre.

 Your right to file complaints with a data protection supervisory authority remains unaffected.